oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 ### GUI

-Feature is not exposed to the GUI.
+Feature is not exposed currently to the GUI.

 #### Mockups